ServerMod/MultiAdmin/README.md

 # ServerMod
 ServerMod is an additional tool i have developed to add more configuration settings, fix bugs, and attempt to make servers more stable where possible.
+You dont need multiadmin for this, but it is recommended!

+The latest release can be found here: [Release link](https://github.com/Grover-c13/MultiAdmin/releases/latest)

 ## Features:
 - Fixes as many null reference errors as i can find, making your log files smaller.